 Formal resort attire

 This dress code is more common for specific resort-based events—for example, destination weddings.
 If your resort trip itinerary includes a higher-end event, this is your license to pack your favorite cocktail dress.
+Sherri Hill's cocktail dress range is packed full of lightweight options, if you need some travel-friendly inspiration.
 When it comes to footwear, definitely pack your best heels.
 If you want more foot support, wedge or block heels are totally okay.
 You could even rock this dress code with your best pair of flats.
 Avoid floor-length, sparkling sequin cocktail dresses and opt for a stick-on bra with statement jewelry for a better look.

 Say hello to cut-out and shoulder-bearing styles in an array of shades.
 Try out this vibrant shade of coral to flaunt your new sun-kissed skin and turn heads along the way.